A guide with easy steps for hosting successful socials.

 Poor network conditions can result in laggy or frozen videos, laggy or frozen movement, and dropped connections.

 Like network conditions, another major contributor to overall performance is the type of device that you use.
 Preciate Social can only be used at this time by laptops or desktops.
 Tablets and mobile devices are not supported.
 Preciate Social is a resource-intensive application.
 The reason for this is related to the exciting and refreshing way that it allows users to interact with many people at once.
 The more people that you are interacting with the more your browser has to work to process those video and audio streams.
-Because of this, older machines (often greater than 3 years old) will likely struggle to keep up in a social.
+Because of this, older machines (often greater than 3 years old) will likely struggle to keep up in a social Room.
 To set you and your guests up for success, please follow the recommendations below:

 - Close all other applications and tabs.
 This will let your browser have access to most of the resources it needs.
 Plus, a Preciate Social Room isn't a typical work meeting where you want to multi-task with the million other items on your plate!
 Close those applications and start connecting with your colleagues.

 - Plug in your machine.
 With any resource-intensive application, your machine is going to start consuming battery life.
 Save the frantic search for your cord and plug in at the start.

 - Spread Out!
 Remember that for each person you're interacting with your machine has to process their audio and video.
 If you are trying to group up with everyone in the Room, you will experience a degradation in quality.
 To alleviate this, spread out within the Room and interact with smaller groups of individuals.
 Preciate Social is not designed to support massive groups of people all talking together.
 That's what other web conferencing tools provide and something that we feel does not cultivate authentic relationship building.